 - Flame burns.
 These burns are the result of fire sparked by an electical charge.
 A person could suffer serious burns from the initial electric shock as well as from the resulting fire.

 Burns caused by electricity can result in life-threatening and permanent damage to a person’s internal organs and result in other injuries like brain damage, spinal cord injuries, and serious fractures.
 If you were injured in an electrical accident, you could be off work for a long period of time—if you are able to return to work at all—and face staggering medical bills and lost wages.
 However, you may be entitled to compensation for these losses from your employer.
-We encourage you to start an online chat today to schedule a free, no-obligation consultation.
+Contact us online or call us directly at 817.380.4888 to schedule a free, no-obligation consultation.